 Eyeglasses today are fashion accessories, as stylish as purses and belts.
-In fact, you’ll find familiar names – Prada, Michael Kors, Tori Burch, Kate Spade, Nike, Ray Ban, Burberry, Nine West, Lacoste, Longchamp, Calvin Klein, Bebe, Vera Bradley, Cole Haan, Guess, and many more – on your choice of frames these days.
-Total Family Eyecare is also proud to boast one of THE largest selections of kid’s frames in South Florida!
+In fact, you’ll find familiar names – Prada, Tory Burch, Kate Spade, Michael Kors, Nike, Ray Ban, Burberry, Nine West, Lacoste, Longchamp, Calvin Klein, Bebe, Vera Bradley, Cole Haan, Guess, and many more – on your choice of frames these days.
+Total Family Eyecare is also proud to boast one of THE largest selections of frames for both adults and kids in South Florida!
 Scope out the latest fashion frames at Total Family Eyecare to give your face a fresh look.

 What Types of Lenses Are Available?

 As technology advances so, too, do eyeglass lenses.
 Today, most eyeglasses are made of high-tech plastics that are thinner, lighter, ultraviolet protective, and more scratch-resistant than older, common plastic lenses.

 - Polycarbonate: These eyeglass lenses are impact and scratch resistant and are a good choice for all children, active people, and risky work environments.

 - Transitions: These lenses change from clear to tinted when exposed to sunlight, often eliminating the need for prescription sunglasses.

 - High index: Designed for people who require strong prescriptions, these eyeglass lenses are lighter and thinner than the standard, thick “coke bottle” lenses that may otherwise be needed.

 - Aspheric lenses: These eyeglass lenses are unlike typical lenses, which are spherical in shape.
 Aspheric lenses are made up of differing degrees of curvature over its surface, which allows the lens to be thinner and flatter than other lenses.